 “You’re not my real Dad!
 You can’t tell me what to do!”

-I know.
-I get it.
-We’re all adults here, so let’s just get through this and and we can move on to the fun stuff.
+Look, we’re all adults here, so let’s just get through this and and we can move on to the fun stuff.
 Cool?

 OK.
 When you pay CMA money for a membership, the following terms are what we’re agreeing to.